 Grabban’s unlikely return to the Championship side – and the lack of funds in general – has seen manager Steve Bruce target free agent David McGoldrick (via Football Insider).

-McGoldrick, who is valued at £900k by Transfermarkt, isn’t the most exciting of names for Aston Villa supporters and the potential signing is a clear indication of the current state of fairs at the Midlands club.
+McGoldrick, who is valued at £900k by Transfermarkt, isn’t the most exciting of names for Aston Villa supporters and the potential signing is a clear indication of the current state of affairs at the Midlands club.

 Bruce, though, is clearly just working with what he’s got, although they may be some Villa fans who would rather see one of the club’s youth products come through rather than a lacklustre addition such McGoldrick brought in.